-I’ll explain to you what these degenerations mean, but first I want to discuss a recent study with you concerning the relation between MRI findings and lower back pain.
+I’ll explain what these degenerations mean, but first, I want to discuss a recent study concerning the relationship between MRI findings and lower back pain.

-In this study the scanned the back of 3110 people without back pain.
+In this study, they scanned the back of 3110 people without back pain.

 |Disc signal loss||17%||33%||54%||73%||86%||94%||97%|